About the Plan

 - supports service integration and clarifies responsibilities at a regional provider level.
 This has been highlighted in the Federal Government’s response to the Review of Mental Health Programs and Services and is a priority area in the draft Fifth National Mental Health and Suicide Prevention Plan.

 - is evidence-based and developed using a comprehensive consultation, needs assessment and service mapping process.

-Once complete, The Plan will provide a vital resource for community, services providers and government whilst supporting the integration of mental health, alcohol and other drugs and suicide prevention services within the EMPHN catchment.
+The Plan provides a vital resource for community, services providers and government whilst supporting the integration of mental health, alcohol and other drugs and suicide prevention services within the EMPHN catchment.

-Regional stakeholders will be encouraged to work together to implement the plan.
+Regional stakeholders are encouraged to work together to implement the plan.

 Key stakeholders include:

 - Eastern Melbourne PHN